Welcome to Volume 9 of Executed to Suppress His Message.

 And Judas did repent, did he not?

-Furthermore, Judas must have feared the Lord, since he preferred to kill himself rather than have to face Him.
+Furthermore, Judas must have feared the Lord, since he preferred to kill himself rather than face Him.

 All the Apostles Betrayed the Lord

-As you think about whether God could forgive Judas, you might also consider these things:
+As you consider whether God could forgive Judas, you might also remember these events:

 Peter publicly denied Christ three times.
 And after 3½ years of hearing Christ preach about being a peacemaker, he attempted to murder the high priest’s servant.
 Yet Peter was forgiven;